Shaswat-G/django/introduction.md

 create a folder directory, initilaise a git repo, create a github repo with readmes and .gitignore and license then run django-admin startproject storefront {expand on the most commonly used django comamnds and their uses}

+{expand in detail the components fo this files and what is each meant for, what ir does}
+init file is for defiing the folder as a package settings for application settinfs urls for urls of the application asgi and wsgi is for deployment

+from now on we will use manage.py (instead of djangod-admin) which takes in to account the settings of the application python manage.py runserver - click on the server and see.

+Each django proejct is different since the functioanlity and use cases of an app dicate its design and implementation

+{expand on the pipular use cases, and differences in implemnetsaton in django}